 What Counts As In The Basket In Disc Golf?

 Your disc must enter through the side of the basket and above the cage.
-When it lands it must be supported only by the target which would usually mean the pole, the chains and the cage.
-That means that landing on top of the basket does not count or even being wedged in the side of the cage from the outside (which can happen with soft putters).
+When it lands it “must must come to rest supported by the tray or the chains below the chain support”.
+That means that landing on top of the basket does not count.

 This also means that if your putter hits chains and spits out, it does not count.
 Your putt does not count even if you hit the metal pole or the bottom of the basket and bounces out.
 If your disc slides through the holes on top of the basket, it does not count.
 Disc golf putting is a harsh world.